-The Kiel Trade Indicator estimates the trade flows (imports and exports) of 75 countries worldwide.
+The Kiel Trade Indicator estimates the trade flows (imports and exports) of 75 countries and regions worldwide, as well as world trade as a whole.
 The world map shows an expected increase (green) or decrease (red) for the individual countries.
 Clicking on a country opens a graph with more details.
 Estimated are the unilateral trade flows of a country with the rest of the world.
-The Kiel Trade Indicator is updated around the 3rd and 20th of each month.
+The Kiel Trade Indicator is updated around the 5th and 20th of each month.

 |Global trade||- 0.2 %|

 The graph shows what percentage of global container ship cargo capacity is tied up and unable to be loaded or unloaded due to congestion in sea areas up to 500 kilometers from major ports worldwide.
 Calculations are made using real-time vessel position data and takes into account the technically possible maximum capacity of the container ships.
 Regions include Georgia and South Carolina (ports of Savannah and Charleston), Southern California (ports of Los Angeles/ Long Beach and San Diego), Hong Kong and Guangdong (ports of HK, Yantian, Shenzhen and Guangzhou), Shanghai and Zhejiang (esp.
 Shanghai, Ningbo-Zhoushan), North Sea (North Sea ports of the Netherlands, Belgium, Germany and the UK).